 Here’s eight quick tips for using live video to boost social media engagement.

 Go in with a plan.
 It’s easier than ever to just go ahead and start a live video.
 Anyone can do it at the push of a button.
 Resist the urge and come up with a plan.
 Before setting up a live video session, you need to consider a few factors.
 Consider how long your video is going to be.
 How’s the lighting?
 Have you checked your audio?
-Live video tends to be a little more casual
+Planning is paramount, especially when you’re dealing with a live situation.

 Leverage your brand.
 Any live video you record needs to represent what your brand stands for.
 Whether your video is featuring a live tutorial, Q&A session, social trivia, or something else entirely, its purpose should be tied to your brand values.